 In order for a student to develop holistically, academics and extracurricular activities must be balanced.
-Students who want to take advantage of the best of both worlds at schools like Thames International College, where extracurricular activities are abundant and academics are demanding, must learn to strike a healthy balance.
+Students who want to take advantage of the best of both worlds at schools like Thames International College, must learn to strike a healthy balance.
 Accepting both contributes to academic achievement as well as personal growth, laying the groundwork for a well-rounded educational experience.

 Prioritizing academics is crucial because they lay the groundwork for a student's future profession, particularly in highly competitive fields like Nepal's BBA, BBM, BCA, BIM, Bpsy, BSO and BSW .
 On the other hand, incorporating extracurricular activities can greatly improve educational opportunities.
 Taking part in a variety of interests promotes a deeper comprehension and retention of the material by offering real-world applications of classroom theories.
 Furthermore, involvement in sports, music, and different clubs fosters teamwork, leadership, and problem-solving abilities—skills that are highly prized in any professional setting.

 Extracurricular activities are essential for personal development and go beyond simple hobbies.
-Engaging in extracurricular activities fosters students' social and self-confidence.
-They offer a much-needed diversion from the typical academic schedule, assisting in the prevention of burnout and upholding mental wellness.
-For example, students at Thames International College who participate in the arts and sports frequently show higher levels of creativity and resilience.
-Not just in the classroom, but also in daily life and potential career paths, these abilities are priceless.
+Engaging in extracurricular activities nurtures students' social and self-confidence.
+They offer a much-needed diversion from the typical academic schedule, assisting in the prevention of burnout, and upholding mental wellness.
+For example, students at Thames International College who participate in arts and sports frequently show higher levels of creativity and resilience.
+Not just in the classroom, but also in daily life and potential career paths.

 Effective time management is essential for balancing extracurricular activities and academics.
 Learning this skill can mean the difference between thriving and feeling overwhelmed because there are only so many hours in a day.
 Students can benefit from a more satisfying college experience and increased productivity by employing strategic time management techniques.

 Juggling academics and extracurricular activities requires effective time management.
-With only so many hours in a day, mastering this skill can mean the difference between thriving and becoming overwhelmed.
+Mastering this skill can mean the difference between thriving and becoming overwhelmed.
 Students who use strategic time management techniques can increase their productivity and have a more fulfilling college experience.
-Creating a Schedule

 The first step toward effective time management is to make a detailed schedule that includes both academic deadlines and extracurricular activities.
 Digital calendars and planners can help you visualize how your time is allocated throughout the week.
 Here's how to start: